EvidentSecurity/esp-sdk-python/docs/CustomSignaturesApi.md

 # create an instance of the API class
 api_instance = esp_sdk.CustomSignaturesApi()
-identifier = 'identifier_example' # str | The identifier to use for the custom signature.
+external_account_ids = [56] # list[int] | The external account IDs this custom signature should run for.
+If no accounts are selected the custom signature will not be run. identifier = 'identifier_example' # str | The identifier to use for the custom signature.
 Common format is AWS:- such as AWS:IAM-001 name = 'name_example' # str | The name of the custom signature risk_level = 'risk_level_example' # str | The risk-level of the problem identified by the custom signature.
-Valid values are low, medium, high external_account_ids = [56] # list[int] | The external account IDs this custom signature should run for.
-If no accounts are selected the custom signature will not be run. description = 'description_example' # str | The description of the custom signature that is displayed on alerts (optional) resolution = 'resolution_example' # str | Details for how to resolve this custom signature that is displayed on alerts (optional) include = 'include_example' # str | Related objects that can be included in the response:  organization, teams, external_accounts, definitions See Including Objects for more information. (optional)
+Valid values are low, medium, high include = 'include_example' # str | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions See Including Objects for more information. (optional) description = 'description_example' # str | The description of the custom signature that is displayed on alerts (optional) resolution = 'resolution_example' # str | Details for how to resolve this custom signature that is displayed on alerts (optional)

 try:
     # Create a(n) Custom Signature
-    api_response = api_instance.create(identifier, name, risk_level, external_account_ids, description=description, resolution=resolution, include=include)
+    api_response = api_instance.create(external_account_ids, identifier, name, risk_level, include=include, description=description, resolution=resolution)
     pprint(api_response)
 except ApiException as e:
     print("Exception when calling CustomSignaturesApi->create: %s\n" % e)